chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 {{< warning >}}

 - We do not recommend removing any node from the backend cluster, but replacing it is recommended.
-To learn more, see the [replace node in automate ha cluster](#replace-node-in-automate-ha-cluster) section.
+To replace a backend node, first [add a node to the cluster](/automate/ha_add_nodes_to_the_deployment/) and then [remove the relevant node from the cluster](/automate/ha_remove_single_node_from_cluster/).

 - Removal of nodes for PostgreSQL or OpenSearch is at your own risk and may result in data loss.
 Consult your database administrator before trying to delete PostgreSQL or OpenSearch nodes.
 - Below process can be done for `chef-server` and `automate`.